gardenermike/finding-lane-lines-reprise/README.md

 I applied a series of transformations to each image to find the lane lines.

 #### 1. Undistortion
 For each image, I removed camera distortion using the aforementioned `undistort` method.
 An example base image and undistorted image are below.
 Note that without the visual reference of straight lines like those found in the chessboard, it is difficult to see a difference.
+However, after perspective shifting, the differences are exacerbated, making the unwarping more useful.

 ![Base image with distortion][base image]
 ![Image with distortion removed][undistorted]

-#### 2. Filters!
+#### 2. Filters

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+Blah blah blah

-![alt text][image3]
+![Image filtering details][filtered combined masked]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.